 First I like to start off saying that Chelsea and Betty shock are like my family and inspire me so much!
 They are amazing people and I love them dearly.
 They help me through my times of struggle and fear, and I offer my help and advice when they are in need.
 About 6 years ago my mom, Kim Burns was diagnosed with stage 4 Ovarian Cancer.
 This cancer was found in her ovaries when my 6 year sister, Haley was born through a C-Section because of a 16 centimeter tumor was blocking the birth canal.
 My mom went through many surgeries, chemo, and radiation.
 To this day I can proudly say that my mom is a healthy and strong cancer survivor.
 She is not only a survivor but an inspiration to my family and I!
 About two years ago my mom had a scare that her cancer had come back.
 This was the worst day of my life, I was so scared and did not no what to do.
 All I could think about was death and sickness and not making it through since she had already been through it once!
 She went in for surgery about a week after the news, and good news came out of it she was cancer free!
 I was so happy and my mom couldn’t have done it without the support my her friends and family, especially Chelsea who was a phone call away when I needed her the most.
 Around the same time my mom was diagnosed with cancer, Mrs. Betty was also diagnosed with Lymphoma cancer.
 Chelsea, I, Mrs. Betty, and my mom stuck together as a TEAM and gave each other strength and passion to make it though okay.
 Chelsea and I are very proud and inspired by are mothers since they both are survivors to this day.
 In honor of this incredible thing we are going to run a half marathon in San Francisco, California.
 This is going to be one of the most memorable things that has ever happened to me and I am so happy to share it with my hero, my mom, and my true best friend Chelsea and her mom and also my other hero, Mrs. Betty to I feel this is important to give back and help all the poor cancer patients that may not be as lucky to be survivors like my mom and Mrs. Betty.
 Chelsea, thanks for everything I love you so much!
 And Thank YOU supporters so very much for your support and time.

-Me, my mom, Ms. Betty, Chelsea at the Livestrong run!
+Betty, Chelsea, Alli and Kim at the Livestrong run!

 Below are articles written in the JC Patriot about Shock Cancer.